sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 In this article, we will learn about clean architecture and will walk you through a sample CRUD API in .NET 6.0.

-We will use following tools, technologies, and framework in this sample:
+We will use the following tools, technologies, and frameworks in this sample:
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) and [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 -	[C#](https://docs.microsoft.com/en-us/dotnet/csharp/)
 -	MS SQL DB